Complexity Classification in Infinite-Domain Constraint Satisfaction: Canonization

 \section{Canonization}

-In this section we apply Ramsey theory to analyze polymorphism clones of Ramsey structures $\bB$.
+In this section we apply Ramsey theory to analyse endomorphism monoids and polymorphism clones of Ramsey structures $\bB$.
 The central idea is that for arbitrary finite substructures $\bC$ of $\bB$, any mapping from $B^k \rightarrow B$ must `behave canonically' on a copy of $\bC$ in $\bB$.
 We first consider the more general case of functions between two possibly distinct structures, and introduce a refinement of the notion of canonicity from Section~\ref{ssect:canonical}.

 \begin{definition} Let $\bC$ be a structure with domain $C$, and $S$ a subset of $C$.
 Let $\bB$ be a structure with domain $B$, and let $f \colon C \rightarrow B$ be a function.
 We say that $f$ is \emph{canonical on $S$ as a map from $\bC$ to $\bB$} if for all $n$ and every $n$-tuple $t$ over $S$ the $n$-type of $f(t)$ in $\bB$ only depends on the $n$-type of $t$ in $\bC$. \end{definition}